troclaux/notes/aws.md

   - failure recovery
   - backups

+## ELB (Elastic Load Balancer)

+> service that automatically distributes incoming application traffic across multiple targets

+- targets can be ec2 instances, ip addresses, containers
+- can have high availability (multi AZ)
+  - multi-AZ ELB: can distribute traffic across multiple AZs
+  - single-AZ ELB: can only send traffic to its own AZ
+- improve fault tolerance
+- improve scalability
+- do regular health checks to your instances
+- types of load balancers
+  - application load balancer (network layer): uses HTTP/HTTPS/gRPC protocols
+  - network load balancer (transport layer): ultra-high performance, allows for tcp
+    - balances incoming network traffic
+    - routes traffic based on IP, doesn't inspect request content
+  - gateway load balancer (application layer): used for security, detect intrusions

+## EMR (Elastic MapReduce)

+> big data processing service that allows you to run Apache Hadoop, Spark and other big data frameworks on AWS

+> create hadoop clusters to analyze and process vast amount of data

+- clusters can be made of hundreds of ec2 instances
+- takes care of all provisioning and configuration
+- offers support for apache spark
+- offers auto-scaling
+- can be integrated with spot instances

+- use cases
+  - data processing
+  - machine learning
+  - web indexing
+  - big data

+## Elastic Beanstalk

+> fully managed service that allows you to deploy and manage web applications and services

+- developer is only responsible for the application
+- PaaS
+- uses CloudFormation to provision the application
+- managed service
+  - instance configuration and OS is handled by Beanstalk
+  - deployment strategy is configurable but managed by Beanstalk
+- load balancing and auto-scaling
+- 3 architecture models
+  - singe instance deployment
+  - LB + ASG
+    - good for production or pre-production web applications
+  - ASG only
+    - good for non-web apps in productions (workers, etc)

+- support for:
+  - go
+  - java se
+  - node.js
+  - php
+  - python
+  - ruby
+  - single container docker
+  - multi-container docker
+  - pre-configured docker
+- CloudWatch integration for monitoring
+  - checks app health
+  - publishes health events

+## Kinesis

+> fully managed service that allows you to collect, process, and analyze real-time streaming data

+## KMS (Key Management Service)

+> managed service that allows you to create and control the encryption keys used to encrypt your data

+## Lightsail

+> deploy and manage applications/websites with pre-configured cloud resources

+## neptune

+> fully managed graph database

+- high availability
+- replication across 3 AZ
+- great for knowledge graphs

+## QLDB (Quantum Ledger DataBase)

+> fully managed ledger database

+> track all changes to your application data over time and maintain a verifiable history of changes

+- serverless
+- centralized database, with one source of truth
+- high availability
+- replication across 3 AZ
+- immutable system: no entry can be removed or modified, cryptographically verifiable

+## QuickSight

+> serverless machine learning-powered business intelligence serve to create interactive dashboards

+- per-session pricing
+- use cases
+  - business analytics
+  - building visualizations
+  - perform ad-hoc analysis
+- integrated with
+  - RDS
+  - Aurora
+  - Athena
+  - S3

 ## Redshift

 > fully managed data warehouse service that allows you to run complex queries on large datasets

+- based on postgresql, but it's not used for OLTP
+- used for OLAP (analytics and data warehouse)
+- 10x better performance in comparison to other data ware houses
+- load data every hour, not every second
+- has sql interface for queries
+- can be integrated with aws tools, such as quicksight, tableau

 ## Route 53